kali-linex/linex/Documentation/admin-guide/nfs/nfsroot.rst

 	This is probably the most elegant way of booting a diskless client.
 	With a boot ROM the kernel is loaded using the TFTP protocol.
-The authors of this document are not aware of any no commercial boot ROMs that support booting Linux over the network.
-However, there are two free implementations of a boot ROM, netboot-nfs and etherboot, both of which are available on sunsite.unc.edu, and both of which contain everything you need to boot a diskless Linux client.
+The authors of this document are not aware of any no commercial boot ROMs that support booting Linex over the network.
+However, there are two free implementations of a boot ROM, netboot-nfs and etherboot, both of which are available on sunsite.unc.edu, and both of which contain everything you need to boot a diskless Linex client.

-- Using pxelinux
+- Using pxelinex

-	Pxelinux may be used to boot linux using the PXE boot loader which is present on many modern network cards.
+	Pxelinex may be used to boot linex using the PXE boot loader which is present on many modern network cards.

-	When using pxelinux, the kernel image is specified using "kernel <relative-path-below /tftpboot>".
+	When using pxelinex, the kernel image is specified using "kernel <relative-path-below /tftpboot>".
 The nfsroot parameters
 	are passed to the kernel by adding them to the "append" line.
 	It is common to use serial console in conjunction with pxeliunx, see Documentation/admin-guide/serial-console.rst for more information.

-	For more information on isolinux, including how to create bootdisks for prebuilt kernels, see https://syslinux.zytor.com/
+	For more information on isolinex, including how to create bootdisks for prebuilt kernels, see https://syslinex.zytor.com/